 Pesto Chicken Florentine

 - 1 tablespoon of your personal spice mix (you do have one, don’t you?) or salt and pepper to taste

 - 4 cloves garlic, finely chopped, I like garlic, but you may want to use less

 - 2 skinless, boneless chicken breast halves – cut into cubes

 - 1 tablespoon rice or red wine vinegar

 - 1 12 oz. salad bag of fresh spinach leaves, I know it seems like a lot, but it cooks down to very little

 - 1 (16-ounce) jar Alfredo sauce (see the note above about light sauce)

 - 4 tablespoons pesto, I used jarred stuff, which is just fine

-- Heat oil in a large skillet over medium high heat.
-Add garlic, saute for 1 minute; then add chicken and cook until all pinkness is gone.
+- Heat oil in a large skillet over medium-high heat.
+Add garlic, and saute for 1 minute; then add chicken and cook until all pinkness is gone.
 Season chicken with your own spice mix or salt and pepper to taste.
 When chicken is close to being cooked through (no longer pink inside), sprinkle on vinegar.
 Add spinach and saute all together for 3 to 4 minutes.